-Kyle Emich earned his Ph.D. in organizational behavior at Cornell University, and is currently an assistant professor of management at the Alfred Lerner College of Business and Economics at the University of Delaware.
+Kyle Emich earned his Ph.D. in Organizational Behavior at Cornell University and is currently an associate professor of management at the Alfred Lerner College of Business and Economics at the University of Delaware.

 Kyle has taught both undergraduate and MBA students at Cornell University, Fordham University and the University of Delaware.
 He currently offers courses in organizational behavior and groups, teams and leadership.